 1. Evaluate your employer branding & employee value proposition

-With the application process easier than ever at many organizations, candidates are now applying first and then researching the company afterward.
-To maintain a candidates’ interest and advance them along in the talent journey, it is important to effectively articulate why someone should choose to work at your company over your competition.
 A strong employer brand makes it easier to recruit better talent and faster.
-According to a LinkedIn study, companies with a great employer brand see a 50% increase in qualified applicants and can hire twice as fast.
-Successful organizations are improving relationships and strengthening the sense of belonging with their employees through flexible working, DE&I efforts, and professional development.
+Companies with a great employer brand see a 50% increase in qualified applicants and can hire twice as fast, according to a LinkedIn study.
+Successful organizations are improving relationships and strengthening the sense of belonging with their employees through flexible working, DEI efforts, and professional development.

 A strong value proposition will also help retain your newly hired talent.
 Studies show that employees who feel directly aligned with their company’s purpose are three times less likely to look for a new job.